 For families considering nursery, the school notes that eligible parents may access 30 hours free childcare and directs families to check eligibility via the national Childcare Choices route.

 Competition for places.
-The school is oversubscribed on the primary entry route (34 applications for 24 offers).
-If you are applying from outside the highest-priority criteria, it is worth treating admission as uncertain.
+If you are applying from outside the highest-priority criteria, it is worth treating admission as uncertain and checking the current Warrington admissions guidance early.

 Results context is nuanced.
-2024 outcomes are above England averages on key measures, but the broader ranking context places the school in a lower national performance band.
-Parents should read both together and ask how consistent outcomes have been across recent cohorts.
+Current RWM outcomes are weak on both expected and higher-standard measures, but subject-level results and small-cohort variation still need to be read together.
+Parents should ask how consistent outcomes have been across recent cohorts.

 Faith-based priorities may matter.
 As a Church of England voluntary aided school, parish and faith-related criteria can be relevant, which may not suit every family or every set of circumstances.